-- By July 2017, The Forum will deliver on the following solutions: - i.
-Guidelines for Identity Verification, Authentication and Risk Assessment.
-The Forum will move implementation forwards initially, and will seek to confirm ownership and proceed with a handover to the appropriate entity.
+- By July 2017, The Forum will deliver on the following solutions: - Guidelines for Identity Verification, Authentication and Risk Assessment.
+The Forum will move implementation forwards initially, and will seek to confirm ownership and proceed with a handover to the appropriate entity. - ii.

-- ii.
 Payment Transaction Data Sharing & Data Analytics.
 The Forum will manage the delivery for this solution, including high-level design and delivery/procurement approach, and will propose an industry self-regulating body to be responsible for completing the design / specification and leading the delivery phase. - iii.
 Financial Crime Intelligence Sharing.
 The Forum will hand over the solution to an appropriate industry body.
 This will involve collaborating with existing bodies (e.g. Joint Fraud Taskforce, Financial Fraud Action UK and the Joint Money Laundering Intelligence Taskforce) to agree handover by 01st July 2017. - iv.
 Trusted KYC Data Sharing.
-The Forum will undertake additional analysis to confirm viability including potential delivery by the competitive market. - v.
+The Forum will undertake additional analysis to confirm viability including potential delivery by the competitive market.

+- v.
 Enhancement of Sanctions Data Quality.
 The Forum will engage with HM Treasury and the Office of Financial Sanctions Implementation (OFSI) to understand how best to take forward this solution. - vi.
 Customer Awareness & Education.
 The Forum will identify the appropriate industry body to take forward the solution.
-The working group will engage with potential candidates such as the Joint Fraud Taskforce, the new Financial Services Trade Association, and/or Financial Fraud Action UK. - vii.
-Indirect Access Liability Models: The Forum will liaise with stakeholders to understand concerns with the current Joint Money Laundering Steering Group (JMSLG) guidance, clarifying specific concerns for consideration by the JMLSG, and subsequent approval of any changes needed by FCA and HM Treasury.
+The working group will engage with potential candidates such as the Joint Fraud Taskforce and the new Financial Services Trade Association. - vii.
+Indirect Access Liability Models: The Forum will liaise with stakeholders to understand concerns with the current Joint Money Laundering Steering Group (JMSLG) guidance, clarifying specific concerns for consideration by the JMLSG, and subsequent approval of any changes needed by FCA and HM Treasury. - Monitoring the implementation of solutions progressed by other entities. - This includes identifying whether progress is happening in a timely way and considering whether to recommend any intervention to address concerns if implementation is not progressing effectively.